NYPD Officer Jason Rivera Fatally Shot, Officer Wilbert Mora Critically Injured Responding To Harlem Domestic Dispute

-Officers lined up at Harlem Hospital overnight to pay their respects to fallen officer 22-year-old Jason Rivera.
-Mora was critically injured.READ MORE: 'The Loss Of A Hero': NYPD Mourns Death Of 22-Year-Old Officer Jason Rivera
+Officers lined up Friday at Harlem Hospital and many remained late into Saturday morning to pay their respects to fallen officer 22-year-old Jason Rivera and Mora, who was critically injured, CBS2’s Kevin Rincon reported.READ MORE: ‘The Loss Of A Hero’: New York Mourns Death Of 22-Year-Old NYPD Officer Jason Rivera

+Mayor Eric Adams directed flags at city buildings to be flown at half staff.

 The deadly encounter with the suspect, 47-year-old Lashawn McNeil, a convicted felon, unfolded around 6:30 p.m.
 Friday on West 135th Street between Lenox Avenue and Adam Clayton Powell Boulevard in Harlem.

-McNeil is hospitalized in critical condition after being shot by a third officer on the scene.
+McNeil was hospitalized in critical condition after being shot by a third officer on the scene.

 “A 22-year-old son, husband, officer, and friend was killed because he did what we asked him to do,” NYPD Commissioner Keechant Sewell said at a late-night news conference.

-While the police department mourns the loss of Officer Rivera, there is also anger over what happened.
+While the police department mourns the loss of Officer Rivera, there’s also anger over what happened.

 “The three officers who arrived at that scene were doing their job.
 They came to answer a call for service, what countless officers do every single day,” Sewell said.